 If you don’t have a Target Red Card it might be worth getting one just to take advantage of this deal.
 Consider this: many Disney fans are Disney Visa cardholders (a fairly crumby credit card, honestly) because of the Disney perks.
 However, by virtue of this one deal, the Target Red Card is unquestionably a better card from a rewards perspective for Disney fans.
 So, it may not have Mickey Mouse’s picture on the card, but it gives Disney fans (who know how to use it) greater rewards.

-November 8, 2016 UPDATE: Many people have reported having their orders canceled when doing gift card to gift card purchases on Target.com.
-While some orders have gotten through, it appears unofficial Target policy is to prohibit gift card to gift card purchases online.
+UPDATE: Many people have reported having their orders canceled when doing gift card to gift card purchases on Target.com.
+While some orders have gotten through, it appears unofficial Target policy has changed to stop allowing gift card to gift card purchases online.
 You can still purchase gift cards with gift cards in stores.

 Kroger Fuel Points